kommareddy3/rink-saas/docs/guides/forecasting.md

 - **Monthly data** → "10 months"
 - **Unknown cadence** → "10 steps"

-You can request up to 200 steps via the API directly.
-Beyond ~20 steps, the forecast quickly converges to a fixed point because the recursive feedback dampens out — that's a property of the model, not a bug.
+You can request up to **1825 steps** (≈ five years of daily points) via the API directly — there is no hard 30-day limit.
+Beyond ~20 steps, though, the forecast quickly converges to a fixed point because the recursive feedback dampens out — that's a property of the model, not a bug, so very long horizons are best read as "trend direction" rather than precise per-step values.

 ## Pre-filling the input